-The Prorunner can be optionally equipped with mechanical end switches (=A+01-S7 & =A+01-S8).
+The Prorunner is equipped with mechanical end switches (+Prmk9.C-S7 & +Prmk9.C-S8).
 These can be used to detect if the carrier has reached the highest or lowest position possible.
-If the end switch is triggered, the motor should be directly stopped.
+If an end switch is triggered, the motor must be directly stopped.

-During all Prorunner movement the program must monitor these enabled sensors and block movement if triggered This means that in no matter of what direction the Prorunner runs, the bottom end switch and top end switch must trigger a fault.
+During all Prorunner movement the program must monitor all of these enabled sensors and block movement if triggered.
+This means that in no matter of what direction the Prorunner runs, the bottom end switch and top end switch must trigger a fault.

-Manual mode can be used for recovery purposes (Paragraph 3.16).
+Manual mode can be used for recovery purposes (Paragraph 3.17).